Create a Print-Rich Environment with Labels that Promote Literacy

 Chinese and Korean labels

 This example shows bandage labels in Chinese and Korean on opposite sides of a storage bag.
-The Korean label is suboptimal because of the random English word written in between the Korean characters.
-This is not a big deal for my daughter who can read each of these languages, but it is disorganized for a new reader.
+The Korean label is suboptimal because of the random English words written between the Korean characters.
+This is not a big deal for my daughter, who can read each of these languages, but it is disorganized for a new reader.
 Ideally, “big bandaids” should be written in Korean with proper grammar.

 Light switch labels in Simplified Chinese and traditional Chinese